Hampfh/Conhics/README.md

 void Screen.Print(char character, int x, int y, ConsoleColor color = ConsoleColor.White);
 void Screen.Print(string text, int x, int y, ConsoleColor color = ConsoleColor.White);
 ```
 The print command is what is used to make changes to the console.
 Print either takes a character or a text and adds it to the entered coordinate **(Note that the windows console has (0,0) in the top left corner)**.
 It is also possible to color each individual print with the windows object `ConsoleColor`.
-However what is important to note is that Print does NOT render anything to the screen, instead everything is cached in memory until the `Screen.Flush()` command is called.
+However what is important to note is that Print does NOT render anything to the screen, instead, everything is cached in memory until the `Screen.Flush()` command is called.

 ### Screen.Flush()
 ```csharp